| Murkowski Says Energy Bill

 producers should reduce financing costs and hopefully make the

 line profitable enough to be built," Murkowski said.
+"Jump starting this project

 will create 3,500 jobs for Alaskans and bring $22 billion in